 The Bad: Some technical issues, does redefine the genre, lame multi player

-Between these story missions you can go to different stores an buy food (health), jewelry or clothes to increase your respect, go to plastic surgeons to redo something on your character, buy cars, buy weapons, and the second half of the game: Play side missions.
+Between these story missions, you can go to different stores and buy food (health), jewelry or clothes to increase your respect, go to plastic surgeons to redo something on your character, buy cars, buy weapons, and the second half of the game: Play side missions.

 There are also some other smaller side missions like the taxi missions, hostage diversion in which you hijack a car and any passengers can be driven crazy (literally) until a ransom is given.
 You also have a streaker mission since you CAN walk around naked (blurred naughty bits of course) and streak in front of people for cash.

 If you think the side missions sound fun don’t forget those story missions.
-The game has amazing voice acting and clever dialog so it’ll keep you wanting more and making you come back to see which gang member you’re going to kill next.
-Not one missions is identical and you are blessed with a non repetitive mission based game that gives you many different places, and way to kill people throughout the entire game.
+The game has amazing voice acting and clever dialog so it’ll keep you wanting more and make you come back to see which gang member you’re going to kill next.
+Not one mission is identical and you are blessed with a nonrepetitive mission based game that gives you many different places, and way to kill people throughout the entire game.